{{ item.label }}: {{ item.title }}

 This conference will enable you to:

-• Understand how to effectively develop, demonstrate and maintain continued competence in prescribing for patients at the end of life
+• Strengthen confidence and competence in non medical prescribing for end of life symptom control

 Speakers include: